example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

     # Enable the usage of a script to classify nodes
     node_terminus = exec

-    # Path of the script
+    # Path of the script to execute to classify nodes
     external_nodes = /etc/puppet/node.rb

 # Nodes classification with Hiera